A borderland shaped by water and forest

 Paren and Bindu have no restaurants outside of accommodation options.
 Stock up on packaged snacks and water in Chalsa or Nagrakata before ascending.
 Do not drink tap water; request boiled or filtered water from your homestay.

-October-November (Post-Monsoon Renewal): Washed hillsides, pleasant 18–26°C days.
-Excellent birdwatching as migratory species arrive.
-Cardamom and orange ripening.
-October can be rainy; November is stable.
+October-November (Post-Monsoon Renewal): Rain-washed hillsides, pleasant 18–26°C days.
+It is an excellent time for birdwatchers to visit as migratory species arrive.
+Cardamom and orange also ripen then.
+October can be rainy; November is drier.

 December-February (High Season): The best time.
-Clear skies offer stunning views of snow-capped Bhutan Himalayas from Bindu dam.
+Clear skies offer stunning views of snow-capped Bhutan Himalayas from the Bindu dam.
 Nights are cold (6–12°C at Jhalong/Paren, pack warm layers), days are comfortable.
-Low, clear river perfect for walks.
-Cardamom harvest.
+The low, clear river allows for perfect walks.
+It is cardamom harvest season.
 Book accommodation well in advance for Christmas/New Year.

 March-April (Spring): Beautiful pre-monsoon period.
 Wildflowers and rhododendrons bloom; high butterfly activity.
 Warm (20–30°C) and rising temperatures.
 Good for trekking before peak heat.
 Haze builds by April.